shravya-ks/ns-3-tcp-prague/src/traffic-control/doc/pi-square.rst

 Examples
 ========

-The example for PI2 is `pie-vs-pi2.cc` located in ``src/traffic-control/examples``.
+The example for PI2 is `pi-square-example.cc` which is located in ``src/traffic-control/examples``.
 To run the file (the first invocation below shows the available command-line options):

 ::

-   $ ./waf --run "pie-vs-pi2 --PrintHelp"
+   $ ./waf --run "pi-square-example --PrintHelp"
+   $ ./waf --run pi-square-example
+   $ ./waf --run "pi-square-example --useEcn=true"
-   $ ./waf --run "pie-vs-pi2 --queueDiscType=PI2"
+   $ ./waf --run "pi-square-example --coupledAqm=true"

 Validation
 **********

 The PI2 model is tested using :cpp:class:`PiSquareQueueDiscTestSuite` class defined in `src/traffic-control/test/pi-square-queue-disc-test-suite.cc`.
 The suite includes 4 test cases:

 * Test 1: simple enqueue/dequeue with defaults, no drops
 * Test 2: more data with defaults, unforced drops but no forced drops
 * Test 3: same as test 2, but with higher QueueDelayReference
 * Test 4: same as test 2, but with lesser dequeue rate
+* Test 5: verify the working of Coupled AQM functionality

 The test suite can be run using the following commands: